eclipse/epsilon-website/n/mkdocs/docs/doc/emg.md

 nextURI(addPort : Boolean, addPath : Boolean, addQuery : Boolean, addFragment : Boolean) : String | Same as nextURI, but the given arguments control what additional port, path, query and fragment information is added. nextUUID() : String | Returns a type 4 (pseudo randomly generated) UUID.
-The UUID is generated using a cryptographically strong pseudo random number generator. nextValue() : Real | Returns the next pseudorandom value, picked from the configured distribution (by default the uniform distribution is used). nextValue(d : String, p : Sequence) : Real | Returns the next pseudorandom, from the provided distribution $d$.
-The parameters $p$ are used to configure the distribution (if required).
+The UUID is generated using a cryptographically strong pseudo random number generator. nextValue() : Real | Returns the next pseudorandom value, picked from the configured distribution (by default the uniform distribution is used). nextValue(d : String, p : Sequence) : Real | Returns the next pseudorandom, from the provided distribution `d`.
+The parameters `p` are used to configure the distribution (if required).
 The supported distributions are: Binomial, Exponential and Uniform.
 For Binomial parameters are: numberOfTrials and probabilityOfSuccess.
 For Exponential the mean.
 For Uniform the lower and upper values (lower inclusive). setNextValueDistribution(d : String, p : Sequence) | Define the distribution to use for calls to *nextValue()*.
 Parameters are the same as for nextValue(d, p).

 #### Character Sets for String operations